-3.2 Disabling the System - IG (Ignition) Fuse Removal
+3.2 Disabling the System - IG(Ignition) Fuse Removal

-- 1. Open the hood.

-- 2. Remove the engine room fuse box cover.
+- 1. Open the hood. - 2.
+Remove the motor compartment fuse box cover.

-- 3. In the event the vehicle cannot be disabled using the "Power" START/STOP Button, pull the IG1, IG2 fuses or relays from the engine compartment room fuse box.
-If the IG fuses cannot be located, pull out all the fuses and relays in the fuse box.
+- 3. In the event the vehicle cannot be disabled using the "Power" START/STOP Button, pull the IG1, IG2 fuses or relays from the motor compartment room fuse box.
+If the IG fuses cannot be located, pull out all the fuses and relays in the fuse box. - 4.
+Disconnect the negative (-) 12 Volt battery cable (A), located in the motor compartment, to further prevent the risk of accidental restart.